tymyrddin/blue/source/docs/active/design/roadmaps.md

 * Honeypot agents: Digital honey traps behaving like real users
 * NIDS integration: Because you'll want warnings before the APT finishes its coffee

-"The only thing better than detecting an APT is watching them waste six months infiltrating a system you built just for them."
+*The only thing better than detecting an APT is watching them waste six months infiltrating a system you built just for them.*

 ## Dynamic honeypots: Shape-shifting deception